 Best Dishes Using Ground Beef And Ground Chuck

 What to do with some fresh ground beef and ground chuck?
 I love burgers as much as other people, but they don’t offer much versatility and have been overdone.
-To your surprise, there are hundreds of dishes you can make using these types of ground meat.
+In reality, you can also, for instance. use ground meat for plenty of meatloaf ideas.

 Overall, they have similar culinary applications and are used interchangeably in most recipes without any problem.
 However, since ground chuck holds its shape well, it is commonly used to make foods that require structure like patties, meatballs, etc.

 The best kitchen appliances to make these foods are a grill or an outdoor griddle, where you can easily drain the fat.
 They also retain heat well and make your food look extra delicious with gorgeous crosshatch grill marks.